coyotebringsfire/git-stats/README.md

 學習
-Xuéxí - mandarin for "to learn" because the purpose of this repo is to preidct whether a repo is more or less likely than the most popular repositories according to their npm star count and the number of other modules which use it as a dependency
+Xuéxí - mandarin for "to learn" because the purpose of this repo is to predict whether a repo is more or less likely than the most popular repositories according to their npm star count and the number of other modules which use it as a dependency.
+I like how the character for xí in traditional chinese looks.

 Install
 ```